elk-git/google-clone/README.md

-# This is only for educational purposes.
+# Google Clone by elk.

-## Ive "cloned" google.com/sv because i wanted to. please dont sue me.
+Ive "cloned" google.com/sv because i wanted to. please dont sue me.

-### i'm not an clerk please dont sue, i need to feed my children, please.
+i'm not an clerk please dont sue, i need to feed my children, please.

 **this was fun, but easy ngl. google front ends < elk**

 <sub>if you are looking for some naughty time. contact me directly thanks goodby.</sub>

-~~ my parents dont love me ~~
+~~my parents dont love me~~